 I am Eduardo Neve and I’ve constantly struggled to really know how to live in this world.
-This has taken me to a quest of many years of seeking wisdom and learning how to live a life, this life that I live.
-The result of this quest has been the creation of a mental patterning, a kind of imaginary world or memory palace patterned in such a way that once I enter, everything that happens in there is conducive to becoming at least a little bit wiser: I feel that after spending some time in there I am better positioned to live in the “real” world.
+This has taken me to a quest of many years of seeking wisdom as ways of learning how to live this life that I live.
+The result of this quest has been the creation of a mental patterning, a kind of imaginary world or memory palace patterned in such a way that once I enter, things that happen in there are conducive to becoming at least a little bit wiser.

 This imaginary world, however, is not isolated from the actual world of everyday life.
-It overlaps, a bit like augmented reality, and the elements that populate this imaginary world are sourced from the actual experience of the world.
-It is like a meditative state that enhances the presence of the world instead of taking one’s mind away from it.
+It overlaps, and the elements that populate this imaginary world are sourced from actual experiences.
+It is like a meditative state that enhances the the world instead of taking one’s mind away from it.

 In my journey, I’ve seen that wisdom is something very personal – nobody can become wiser for me, and what works for others won’t always work for me in the same way.
 But at the same time, wisdom is inherently collaborative: without learning from others what they have figured out before me, my chances of becoming wiser would be severely diminished.
 The most important life lessons I’ve learned have come from interacting with other beings.

-With the Internet’s growth the potential for transmitting valuable insights has increased exponentially.
-There is a lot of potential wisdom condensed in the narratives that circulate this expanding network of networks.
+With the Internet’s growth the potential for communicating insights has increased exponentially.
+In addition, there is a lot of potential wisdom condensed in the narratives that circulate this expanding network of networks.
 However, it is increasingly easy to get lost in the overflow of information.
-Relevance has not increased at the same rate as information, and there are not enough Internet architectures that can structure and channel valuable insights in the most relevant ways.
+Relevance has not increased at the same rate as information, and there are not enough Internet architectures that can channel insights in ways that are conducive to wisdom.

 Agora of the Senses